-'''

 -Dweblogic.system.RemoveBootIdentity=true

-'''

 This argument removes only the file that the server used to start.
-For example, if you specify -Dweblogic.system.BootIdentityFile=c:\secure\boot.MyServer, only boot.MyServer is removed, even if the server's root directory contains a file named boot.properties.
-Open a separate command shell and include the

--Dweblogic.system.RemoveBootIdentity=true argument in each Managed Server's weblogic.Server startup command to remove its boot identity file.
+For example, if you specify set JAVA_OPTIONS=-Dweblogic.system.RemoveBootIdentity=true

+-Dweblogic.system.BootIdentityFile=c:\secure\boot.MyServer,only boot.MyServer is removed, even if the server's root directory contains a file named boot.properties.Open a separate command shell and include the -Dweblogic.system.RemoveBootIdentity=true argument in each Managed Server's weblogic.Server startup command to remove its boot identity file.
-To specify this argument in the startWebLogic script, add

--Dweblogic.system.RemoveBootIdentity=true as a value of the JAVA\OPTIONS variable.
+To specify this argument in the startWebLogic script, add -Dweblogic.system.RemoveBootIdentity=true as a value of the JAVA OPTIONS variable.
 For example: